 This is part 5 in our Field Guide to Machine Learning Product Development: What Product Managers Need to Know series.
-Read the Introduction here, learn about how to manage data throughout the machine learning product lifecycle, read up on the Discovery phase here and Feasibility phase here, and stay tuned for more deep dives into the six main stages of the machine learning PM process, with the Design and Requirments phase below.
+Learn about how to manage data throughout the machine learning product lifecycle, read up on the Discovery phase here and Feasibility phase here, and stay tuned for more deep dives into the six main stages of the machine learning PM process, with the Design and Requirments phase below.

 A good user experience (UX) has always been at the heart of successful products.
 Ensuring you understand how users will engage with your product – their needs, problems and experiences – has always been key to good product design.